Women's cancers

 Cervical cancer

-All people with a cervix aged 25 to 74 who've ever been sexually active should have a Cervical Screening Test every five years, even if they have been vaccinated against HPV.
-This is the best way to reduce your risk of cervical cancer.
+All women and people with a cervix aged 25 to 74 who've ever been sexually active should have a Cervical Screening Test every five years, even if they have been vaccinated against HPV.
+This gives you the best protection against developing cervical cancer.

 Our research

-In the past decade, people like you have helped us fund over $7 million into research at Victorian-based laboratories looking at new treatments for gynaecological cancers.
+In the past decade, people like you have helped us fund over $1.6 million into research at Victorian-based laboratories looking at new approaches to prevention, detection and treatment of gynaecological cancers.

-Our research initiatives, along with improvements to the screening program in 2017, have resulted in cervical cancer being set to become eradicated in Australia by 2035.
+Our research initiatives, along with improvements to the National Cervical Screening Program and HPV immunisation program, have resulted in cervical cancer being on track to be eliminated in Victoria as early as 2030.

 In a worldwide breakthrough in 2017, our very own epidemiologists helped find new genetic variants to explain why women with a family history have a higher risk of breast cancer.
 Working with 300 different institutions across six continents, researchers found 72 new genetic variants that predict the risk of developing breast cancer.
 The findings will help inform improved risk prediction, both for the general population and for BRCA1 mutation carriers.